tdubs/PhishMaestro/README.md

 In another terminal you can watch the sessions as they come in, actions are applied and the requests are logged in the log directory.
 Do this in a screen session in the PhishMaestro directory:

 `watch -n 0.1 'ls *session*'`

+## Future Features

+Change the client side experience so rather than the page just waiting to load it uses an ajax like call to show a 'Please wait while we log you in' and query the server for the response

+Use unique session id in phishing email to map back to users name, then pull this information to print to the monitor screen so you have better insight if it's a 'real user'

+Make automatic decisions based on variables like User Agent - Maybe create some sort of rules file

+Create timeout function on monitor.pl to perform a default action after x seconds

+If 'live checking' file does not exist then send default action If 'live checking' file exists, then proceed
+If 'Disabled' file exists, then shut down site
+If 'redirct_all' file exists, then redirect all traffic

+Implement parameter feature to each action.
+Right now they are hard coded in the submit.php and payload page.